bgcarlisle/ctcovidstop/README.md

 (e.g. [NCT03365921](https://clinicaltrials.gov/ct2/history/NCT03365921
 "NCT03365921")).

-If the trial was started again (overall status changed from "Terminated", "Suspended" or "Withdrawn" to any other overall status) after being "stopped" according to the definition above by the date that this data set was last updated, the date that the trial restarted is recorded under `restart_date`, otherwise this column contains NA.
-The status that the trial was changed to is indicated in the `restart_status` column.
+If the trial started again (overall status changed from "Terminated", "Suspended" or "Withdrawn" to any other overall status) after being "stopped" according to the definition above by the date that this data set was last updated, the date that the trial restarted is recorded under `restart_date`; otherwise this column contains NA.
+The status that the stopped trial was changed to is indicated in the `restart_status` column.

 The reason that the trial was stopped as reported on